 - Non-muscle invasive tumors have grown into the lamina propria but not into the muscle.

-- Muscle-invasive tumors have grown into the bladder’s wall muscle and sometimes into surrounding tissues or organs outside the bladder, such as the liver, lung or bone.
+- Muscle-invasive tumors have grown into the bladder wall’s muscle and sometimes into surrounding tissues or organs outside the bladder, such as the liver, lung or bone.

 Getting a Second Opinion

-Other specialists can confirm your pathology report and stage of cancer and might suggest changes or alternatives to the proposed treatment plan.
+Other specialists can confirm your pathology report and stage of cancer.
 They can also answer any additional questions you may have.
 Most doctors welcome a second opinion and will recommend another physician or hospital.
 Above all, the goal is for you to have the best care available.